chrisatthestudy/kiwi/README.md

 If the -v (verbose) option is specified, each file will be listed as it is processed.

+If the -c (contents) option is specified, Kiwi will create an index.html file with a 'contents' list of links to all the other files.

 The --version option displays the version number and exits.

 The --help option displays the help and exits.